 Related Reading: 9 Interesting Sides for Summer Grilling and BBQ

 10. Make fried rice studded with brisket.
 Gail Simmons’ Christmas Brisket Fried Rice doesn’t use barbecued brisket, but there’s no reason you shouldn’t!

-11. Obvious idea, but perfect: pile that leftover BBQ brisket on nachos.
+11. Obvious idea, but perfect nonetheless: pile that leftover BBQ brisket on nachos.
 Nothing better.